TemirlanZhumagulov/spring_news_app/README.md

 3. Enter the following URL: https://github.com/TemirlanZhumagulov/spring_news_app/
 4. Specify the directory where you want to save the project, ensuring the path ends with \spring_news_app
 5. Click on Clone
-6. Register or generate token
+6. Register or generate a token to connect your Github account to Intellij IDEA if you have never done this before
 7. Open the terminal and run the command ***docker pull postgres*** to pull the latest PostgreSQL image
 8. After the official image is installed, go to the ***docker-compose.yml*** and start the services